pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-multi-stage-query-engine.md

 timestampCol >= longCol
 ```

 it will automatically convert both values to long datatypes before comparison.
-This behavior however could cause issues and thus it is not so widely applied in the v2 engine.
-In the v2 engine, a stricter datatype conformance is enforced. the example above should be explicitly written as:
+This behavior however could cause issues and thus it is not so widely applied in the multi-stage engine where a
+stricter datatype conformance is enforced. the example above should be explicitly written as:

 ```
 CAST(timestampCol AS BITINT) >= longCol